xAJNGx/Data-Science-Project/Data Science Associate Exam Datacamp/readme.md

-# Screenshots of The Exam
+# Screenshots of The Associate Exam where I missed by Lacking in Data Validation only.

 ![Screenshot 1](Screenshot%202023-09-02%20225051.png)